boazbk/tcs/lec_07_other_models.md

 For example, many modern computing architectures use  $64$ bit words, in which every memory location holds a string in $\{0,1\}^{64}$ which can also be thought of as a number between $0$ and $2^{64}-1= 9,223,372,036,854,775,807$.
 The parameter $w$ is known as the _word size_ and (when doing theory) is chosen as some function of the input length $n$.
 A typical choice is that $w = c\log n$ for some constant $c$.
-This is sometimes known as the "transdichotomous RAM model".
 In addition to the memory array, a RAM machine also contains a  constant number of _registers_ $r_0,\ldots,r_{k-1}$, each of which can  also contain a single word.
 The operations in this model include loops, arithmetic on registers, and reading and writing from a memory location addressed by the register.

+We will not give a formal definition of RAM Machines here, though the bibliographical notes section ([othermodelsbibnotes](){.ref}) contains sources for such definitions.
-Just as we did with Turing machines, we will use an extension of the NAND-TM programming language to capture RAM machines.
+Rather, we will use an extension of the NAND-TM programming language to capture RAM algorithms.
-Specifically, we define the _NAND-RAM programming language_ as follows:
+Specifically, we define the _NAND-RAM programming language_ to be the following extension of NAND-TM:

 * The variables are allowed to be (non negative) _integer valued_ rather than only Boolean.
 That is, a scalar variable `foo` holds an non negative integer in $\N$ (rather than only a bit in $\{0,1\}$), and an array variable `Bar` holds an array of integers.
+As in the case of  RAM machines, we will not allow integers of unbounded size.
+Concretely, each variable holds a number between $0$ and $T$, where $T$ is the number of steps that have been executed by the program so far.^[You can ignore this restriction for now:  if we want  to hold larger numbers, we can simply execute dummy instructions.
+This restriction will be useful in later chapters, where we will be interested in a more realistic accounting of running time.]

 * We allow _indexed access_ to arrays.
 If `foo` is a scalar and `Bar` is an array, then `Bar[foo]` refers to the location of `Bar` indexed by the value of `foo`.
 (Note that this means we don't need to have a special index variable `i` any more.)

-* As is often the case in programming language, we will assume that for Boolean operations such as `NAND`, a zero valued integer is considered as _false_, and a nonzero valued integer is considered as _true_.
+* As is often the case in programming languages, we will assume that for Boolean operations such as `NAND`, a zero valued integer is considered as _false_, and a nonzero valued integer is considered as _true_.

-To make NAND-RAM more realistic and similar to modern computer architecture, we will make it "batteries included" and so have the following features as part of the built-in language (as opposed to using "syntactic sugar"):
+To make NAND-RAM more realistic and similar to modern computer architecture, we make NAND-RAM "batteries included" and so  the following features are built-in into NAND-TM (as opposed to using "syntactic sugar"):^[The difference between having "built in" vs "syntactic sugar" features is immaterial at this point in the book, but we do so with an eye toward the later parts of this book,  when we start counting the number of operations of our algorithms.
+Even then, the effect of including these features vs  implementing them via syntactic sugar will not be very dramatic.]

 * In addition to `NAND`, NAND-RAM also includes all the  basic arithmetic operations of addition, subtraction, multiplication, (integer) division, as well as comparisons (equal, greater than, less than, etc..)

 * We will also include as part of the language basic control flow structures such as `if` and `while`.

-The full description of the NAND-RAM programing language is in the appendix.^[One restriction mentioned there is that the integer values in a variable always range between $0$ and $T-1$ where $T$ is the number of steps the program took so far.
-Hence all the arithmetic operations will "truncate" their results so that the output is in this range.
-This restriction does not make a difference for any of the discussion in this chapter, but will help us make a more accurate accounting of the running time in the future.]
-However, the most important fact you need to know about it is the following:
+The full description of the NAND-RAM programing language is in the appendix.
+However, the most important fact you need to know about NAND-RAM is the following:

 > # {.theorem title="NAND-TM (TM's) and NAND-RAM (RAM) are equivalent" #RAMTMequivalencethm}
 For every function $F:\{0,1\}^* \rightarrow \{0,1\}^*$, $F$ is computable by a NAND-TM program if and only if $F$ is computable by a NAND-RAM program.